mangojellysolutions/ArcadeBallGameLayoutAnalysis/README.md

 # ArcadeBallGameLayoutAnalysis

-Layout analysis and output of arcade ball games along with layout images of original game
+Very simple layout analysis to allow output of X,Y co-ord for the arcade ball games 'Ice Cold Beer' along with layout and images of original game.